Alexander Gold | April 6th, 2021

 The echo strength displays on the device as a bright indicator with vivid color.
-In typical palettes, bright colors represent strong echoes, dark colors represent weak echoes.
+In typical palettes, bright colors in underwater sonar images represent strong echoes and dark colors represent weak echoes.

 When visualizing how scanning SONAR works in terms of sound, they are often referred to as a flashlight in a dark room.
 Only the illuminated area by the light is subjection to vision for the user, the rest will remain dark.

 When compared to light beams, acoustic beams from SONAR have a fixed height and width, which is the beam pattern.
 It's this acoustic beam that "illuminates" the targeted water locale with sound energy instead of light energy.